astuteo-llc/astuteo-toolkit/docs/url-audit-testing.md

 - `$type`: `'url'` or `'uri'` (default `'url'`).
 - `$limit`: The maximum number of URLs to fetch per section or category group (default `1`).
+- `$mode`: Optional.
+A string that specifies the mode of operation.
+If set to 'css-testing', the function will return URIs formatted specifically for CSS testing.
+Default is null.

 #### Return: